 If you’ve got a budding palaeontologist or dinosaur fan in the house, this dinosaur dig challenge is sure to be a big hit!
-It’s a great dinosaur activity for a preschool or early years setting or for any age child learning about dinosaurs!
+It’s a great dinosaur activity for preschool or early years settings or for any age child learning about dinosaurs!

 We made the bones with air-drying clay, but salt dough would also work well.
-We already had the sand and tray so this cost me less than £5 to put together and has been used almost daily all summer so far.
+We already had the sand and tray so this cost me less than £5 to put together and has been used almost daily all summer.

 You’ll need